Set up new environments, Azure DevOps, and branches for Retail projects

 - The ProdRel1 branch holds all source code exactly as it's deployed in a production environment at any given point.
 A build environment can be used but isn't required.
 If packages from the Main branch are deployed to a production environment, the code should be merged (from Main to ProdRel1) after a production deployment.
 By having a branch for production, you can generate official builds later if you require them.

 - All three branches hold both X++ code (extensions and hotfixes in Metadata folders) and a copy of the Retail software development kit (SDK) in RetailSdk folders [5, 6, 7].
 The Retail SDK includes base Microsoft code and code extensions.
 This base code and the code extensions can differ in each branch.

 - The RetailSdk-mirror folder is used to bring in Microsoft changes to the Retail SDK.
 It isn't used for development or build purposes.
 It should be updated only when a new version or hotfix is used.
-For a detailed description of the process, see Dynamics 365 for Finance and Operations hotfix and deployment cheat sheet.
+For a detailed description of the process, see this cheat sheet.

 For small Retail projects, it's acceptable to have only two branches (Main = Dev branch).
 However, developers must be more disciplined, because any code submissions can immediately affect the quality of test builds.

 You can build deployable packages out of multiple branches.
 In this case, you must have one build definition for each branch that can be built.
 The initial build definition is automatically created when a build environment is deployed (Main branch).
 You can make copies of the build for other branches.
 Note that you must make small additions to incorporate the Retail code.